JRafael2025/gradio-application-using-both-local-and-docker-environments/README.md

-# GitHub Auto Post Gradio Application
+# Gradio Application Using Both Local and Docker Environments

 ## Project Overview
 The **Gradio Application Using Both Local and Docker Environments** project is a Python-based web application built using the Gradio framework.
 This application allows users to interact with a simple interface where they can input data and receive a response.
 It provides a convenient way to demonstrate model deployment with Gradio, showcasing both local and Docker deployment methods.